• en 30.08.2010

 My JavaScript skill level is nearly zero.
 Luckily, after reading some Google documentation I have realized that almost all the code I needed is explained in the Simple Mail Merge Tutorial published by Google team and it was not so hard to write down the remains.
 This is so even because some tasks (mainly condition tests and time calculations) are performed by formulae in alarms and parameters sheets.

-The full source code of my app is available at page http://www.antoniorinaldi.it/wp/wp-content/uploads/2010/my_calendar.js.google.
+The full source code of my app is available at page https://www.antoniorinaldi.it/wp/wp-content/uploads/2010/my_calendar.js.google.
 Here I present only the two core functions I have written (a bit) or recycled (for the most part) and explain how they run automatically:

 • checkAlarms uses named ranges in parameters sheet to initialize and assign the necessary variables, read all the populated rows in alarms sheet and scan all the reminder deadlines, sending the proper email message and updating the status for each fall due reminder.
 It is a slight modification of sendEmails function in the cited Google tutorial, to which I refer the interested reader.